-Mining was the largest employment sector with 7,900 people, followed by accommodation and food services with 5,100 people, and public administration and safety with 4,500 people.
-Other important employment sectors in the region were health care and social assistance, agriculture and fishing, and other services.
+Mining was the largest employment sector with 8,800 people, followed by accommodation and food services with 4,400 people, and health care and social assistance with 3,600 people.
+Other important employment sectors in the region were public administration and safety, agriculture and fishing, and education and training.
 The agriculture, forestry and fishing sector employed 2,400 people, representing 7 per cent of the region's workforce.

 Value of agricultural production

 In 2015–16, the gross value of agricultural production in the Queensland – Outback region was $2.4 billion, which was 18 per cent of the total gross value of agricultural production in Queensland ($13.2 billion).

 The most important commodity in the region based on the gross value of agricultural production was cattle and calves ($2.1 billion) which contributed 88 per cent of the total value of agricultural production in the region.
 Other important commodities in the region were mangoes ($42 million) followed by sheep and lambs ($33 million).

 ABS data indicate that in 2014–15 there were 1,944 farms in the Queensland - Outback region with an estimated value of agricultural operations of $5,000 or more.
 The region contains 8 per cent of all farm businesses in Queensland.

 Number of farms, by industry classification, Queensland - Outback region, 2014–15

 |Industry classification||Queensland - Outback||Queensland|